Working at Washington and Lee

 - Use of Recording (Audio or Video) Devices

 The Office of Human Resources provides leadership, guidance and expertise on human-resource issues for the development, motivation and support of an exceptional workforce.
 HR provides quality service and, through teamwork and collaboration, promotes a climate of mutual trust, confidence and respect.
 Key functional areas of HR include recruitment, salary and benefits administration, employee relations, workforce development and work-life programming.

 To fulfill its mission, Washington and Lee University must have a staff of the highest caliber, one that strives for excellence and is committed to the ideals and goals of the University.
 The University is committed to a vigorous program of faculty, staff and student recruitment that will create a diverse community of serious and competent people devoted to furthering the educational aims of the institution.
-Announcements of vacant positions are placed on the Web site of the Human Resources Office at https://jobs.wlu.edu/
+Announcements of vacant positions are placed on the Web site of the Human Resources Office at go.wlu.edu/jobs.

 Internal promotions of highly qualified individuals whose careers at Washington and Lee have prepared them for specific vacancies will be permitted without a search when the head of the administrative department or division identifies a current employee whose specific skills qualify him or her for the promotion.
 Such promotions will require the review of the executive director of Human Resources, the appropriate vice president or dean and the vice president for Finance and Administration.

 Human Resources confirms by letter all appointments as well as all promotions, job transfers and changes in employee status.
 Before being placed on the payroll, new employees must complete the necessary tax and payroll forms at the Human Resources Office.